cmekik/pyClarion/readme.md

 assert my_agent[subsystem("nacs"), chunks("main")] == chunk_pool
 ```

-**Snippet 2: Rule and Chunk Specification**
+**Rule and Chunk Specification**

-Rules and chunks can be specified compactly through the use of construct symbols.
+Explicit knowledge can be specified compactly through the use of construct symbols.

 ```python
 from pyClarion import feature, chunk, rule, Chunks, Rules